 Fabricated equipment like towers, tanks, converters, etc

-Equipment suppliers will present their manufacturing sequences and fabrication procedures to deliver your order.
 The goal is to make operators more aware of manufacturing steps that you may want to watch more closely in the future.

 Engineers involved in plant operations must fully understand a variety of issues to run a sulfuric acid plant efficiently.
 The Workshop’s objective is to assist engineers in evaluating the operation and maintenance of their plants.